Writing Policy Documents

 - Don’t use specific staff names or contact details – where possible use a generic group email address or phone number (such as firstname.lastname@example.org).

 - Use links to further information sparingly, and try to keep those links to the Supporting Documents section at the beginning of the Policy.
 Remember that your Policy may be printed, so must make sense when read off-line in hard copy.

 Talk straight - mean what you say and say what you mean.

 - Rather than "submit the appropriate form" say "Submit the Statutory Declaration for Academic Consideration form".

 - Order your policy with descriptive and informative headings.

 - Use tables and flowcharts to clarify processes where appropriate.

 Format of Policy Documents

-All UOW policy documents must be developed and/or reviewed according to the Standard on UOW Policy and following the Procedure for the Development and Management of UOW Policy.
+All UOW policy documents must be developed and/or reviewed according to the Policy Management Policy and following the Policy Management Procedures

 All UOW policies, codes, standards and rules must be in the UOW Policy Template format [dot] and all procedures and guidelines must be in the UOW Procedure Template [dot].
 The appropriate templates are available for download from: